 To prepare the dried fruit mixture:

-- In a deep, non-stick pot, add 3 Tbsp oil and set on medium-high heat.
+◊ Add 4 Tbsp oil to the saucepan and set on medium-high heat.
 When oil begins to ripple, add cut onion and stir.
 Lower heat to medium.
-Stir cut onion often, fry until evenly golden crisp.
+Stir cut onion often, fry until evenly golden crisp caramelized.
 Spoon out and set aside.

 To boil the rice and noodles:

-- In a non-stick pot (9 cups capacity with lid) bring 5 cups of water to a boil and add 1 Tbsp salt.
+◊ In a non-stick pot (10 cups capacity with lid) bring 7 cups of water to a boil and add 1 Tbsp salt.

 ◊ Pour the soaked rice with its brine in the boiling water.
 Also, add noodles.
 Pay attention to the pot or else foam from boiling rice may overflow (stir to avoid overflow).

-- Test/bite a grain to check its hardness.
+◊ Test/bite a grain to check its hardness.
 Do this repeatedly, as timing is very important.
-As soon as there is no more hardness in the center of the rice (don’t let it get completely soft), drain rice in colander waiting in sink.
+As soon as there is no more hardness/crunch in the center of the rice (don’t let it get completely soft), drain rice in colander waiting in sink.
 It is better for rice to be a tad under-cooked than overcooked.
 Rice needs to be tad saltier than you like.
 If it is too salty, pour a little warm water over the rice while in the colander.

 To prepare the rice:

-- Dish out rice, spatula at a time, into a serving dish (keeping tah-dig intact at bottom of pot).
+◊ Dish out rice, spatula at a time, sprinkling into a serving dish (keeping tah-dig intact at bottom of pot).

 ◊ Sprinkle and garnish the other-half of the caramelized onion on top of the dished out rice.

 ◊ Loosen, dish out tah-dig with wooden or non-stick pot-safe spatula and serve in same dish or a different dish.